Women in Japan: Opposition parties and female representation

 In 1989, the Japan Socialist Party (JSP), the largest left-wing opposition party to the LDP at the time, succeeded in electing 22 women to the Diet.
 The record number of women elected to the Diet was dubbed the "Madonna Boom."
-Under the leadership of Takako Doi, the JSP ran women outside of conventional political circles and emphasized their clean, "outsider" status to juxtapose themselves against the LDP, who were facing accusations of bribery, a sex scandal, and public dismay at its consumption tax policies at the time.
-As a result, these "Madonnas" were typical housewives with little to no political experience.
+Under the leadership of Takako Doi, the JSP ran women outside of conventional political circles and emphasized their clean, "outsider" status to juxtapose themselves against the LDP, who were facing accusations of bribery, a sex scandal, and public dismay at its consumption tax policies.
 However, the JSP quickly lost momentum afterwards.
 In the 1992 House of Councillors election, only 4 women members of the JSP were reelected.
 The JSP also failed to take advantage of the Madonna Boom to institutionalize gender quotas due to other priorities on its agenda.

 Another spike in the number of women in the Japanese Diet came in 2009, when the Democratic Party of Japan (DPJ) took over the House of Representatives from the LDP in a landslide victory.
 Out of the 46 female candidates ran by the DPJ, 40 were elected.
 However, the DPJ also failed to capitalize on this momentum to institutionalize gender quotas.
 While the DPJ implemented a few non-quota policies with the aim of increasing women's representation, the effects of these policies were only marginal.
 Similar to the LDP in 2005, the DPJ ran a large number of women candidates not because the party cared about gender equality, but due to political strategy.
 In fact, the DPJ imitated Prime Minister Koizumi's strategy of indicating reform and societal change through its nomination of women.